What-Is-A-Username/barcode-identifier-api/docs/docs/developers.md

 - files required to show the website documentation
 - (optional) files required for the frontend web application

 Before building the release, ensure that the virtual environment for building the documentation is already setup.
-Consult the [docs README](../README.md) for more information.
+Consult the README.md in the docs folder of the code repository for more information.

 From the main project directory, simply run the shell script, which will create the `.tar.gz` and `.zip` files.
 ```